OlivierChirouze/meteor-ionic/Readme.md

 This was not straight forward...

-Based on multiple resources stolen from Git and Slackoverflow, I managed to have a working project based on the following steps.
+After reading multiple resources on Git and Slackoverflow, I managed to have a working project based on the following steps.

 Hopefully these steps could help lonely souls like me!

+The result project (which simply display a list of links stored in Mongo) is also hosted here.

 ## Bootstrap it
 > Note: unless specified, all commands must be ran **in root directory**